 Mr. vonBerg received his J.D. from the American University Washington College of Law (cum laude) in 2013.
 During law school, Mr. vonBerg served as an Articles Editor for the American University Business Law Review and as an intern at the U.S. Securities and Exchange Commission in both the Market Abuse Unit and the Office of Market Intelligence.
-He received his B.A. from West Virginia University in 2002.
+He received his B.A. in Economics from West Virginia University in 2002.

 Ben Olson and Steven vonBerg spoke on the ALTA Compliance Webinar, "Exceptions to the Rule: Review of RESPA 8(c)," on Wednesday, August 10, 2016.
 Click here to learn more about the event .Speaking Engagement

 "Is the CFPB bound by its non-binding guidance?
 The implications of the PHH due process decision for TRID and other CFPB rules" by Benjamin K. Olson, Brandy A. Hood, and Steven R. vonBerg